Friday, August 8, 2008

 Dali Museum

-I LOVE what Dali did for this place and would enjoy it with more restraints on the volume of people dumped off at its door step.
-I could see that mostly none of those people seemed to care about the art or even being in the museum.
+I LOVE what Dali did for this place and would enjoy it with more restraints on the volume of people dumped off at its doorstep.
+None of those people seemed to care about the art or being in the museum.

 Dali Museum